 STEPHAN LUCK works as an economist in the Division of Financial Stability at the Federal Reserve Board of Governors in Washington D.C..
 He holds a diploma and PhD in economics from University of Bonn and a research fellow of the Max Planck Institute for Research on Collective Goods.
-He is an economist at the Federal Reserve Boad.
 He has been teaching the course "Institutional Finance, Trading, and Markets" at Princeton since Fall of 2014.
 The course is open to graduate as well as undergraduate students and covers a wide range of topics such as Market Microstructure, Behavioral Finance, and Banking.
 In his course, Stephan uses an interactive trading software that allows to simulate market outcomes in real-time during class.
 Stephan's research interest are in the area of financial stability.